Would the world be better off with more humble and powerful men in it?

 Here’s a controversial statement: it’s not easy being a man these days.
 Outdated models of masculinity exist on one side, out of tune and out of touch with history and the times.
 Yet the other side seems full of soft and too-sensitive men afraid of their innate power and unsure how they fit into the world.

 This 3-day retreat teaches a third way, the way of The Empowered Man.
+Farm-to-table food and camping are included, and additional rooming options are at the bottom of this page.

 The very idea of masculinity is under question and sometimes under attack.
 In this experiential retreat, we’ll gather to explore this topic in intensive and insightful practices, talks, and embodied experiences.